-Ragdoll Blaster for iPhone review
+Ragdoll Blaster for iPhone full review

 Ragdoll Blaster, a £1.19 game from Backflip Studios with a free lite counterpart, is hilarious - but don’t let that fool you.
 As funny as it is to fire jelly-limbed stick figures around (and into) various hand-drawn obstacles, the game is really a challenging physics-driven puzzler that’s impressively entertaining.